rfheise/heiseklearn/README.md

 Coming Winter 2023

 ## Todos:
-Moto of the project: "Python when you can but C when you must" https://docs.python.org/3/c-api/index.html
+Moto of the project: "Python when you can but C/C++ when you must" https://docs.python.org/3/c-api/index.html
 ### General:
 - [] Numpy & Pandas like implementation